JohnPaton/bottica/README.md

 Broadly speaking, good bots provide verification in one of two ways:
 * 🔄 Forward-confirmed reverse DNS (FCrDNS)
-* 📃 Publishing white lists of IPs that they use in some form
+* 📃 Publishing whitelists of IPs that they use in some form

 ### 🔄 FCrDNS